Getting Started with Telnyx

 SIP Regions affect only the SIP signaling path.
 For selecting where the media path is anchored please refer to the Anchorsite section of this document.

-If your device uses IP address authentication you can choose from which SIP region you will receive calls from the Inbound section of the Connections page in the Telnyx Mission Control portal.
+If your device uses IP-address or FQDN authentication, then you can choose from which SIP region you will receive calls on the Inbound section of the Connections page in the Telnyx Mission Control portal.
 Unless you configure the region, the US region will be used.

-If you use an ACL or Firewall on your network, make sure you whitelist both primary and secondary IP addresses listed above for the region you have selected, as inbound calls may come from either IP address.
+If you use an ACL or Firewall on your network, please make sure you whitelist both primary and secondary IP addresses listed above for the region you have selected, as inbound calls may come from either IP address.

 The FQDNs for each region support DNS records types A, SRV and NAPTR.

 The DNS A records resolve to the primary IP address, while the DNS SRV and NAPTR records will allow you to use both IPs, primary and secondary, while also discovering the available transport protocols and their ports.